panweichao01/panweichao01.github.io/index.md

 ## 📖About Me

 I am a third-year undergraduate student (Class of 2022) majoring in ​​Artificial Intelligence​​ at the the School of Computer Science and Technology of [Shandong Jianzhu University](https://www.sdjzu.edu.cn/).
-My research interests include computer vision and machine learning.
+My research interests include computer vision, machine learning, neural network architecture, and medical image processing.

 I am honored to be guided by [Prof. Liu Xingbo](https://www.sdjzu.edu.cn/jsjkx/info/1024/4415.htm) from [School of Computer Science and Technology](https://www.sdjzu.edu.cn/jsjkx/index.htm), Shandong Jianzhu University.